ramganti/sf-odata-snowflate-write/README.md

-# Salesforce to Snowflake Integration via a Python OData Middleware
+# Update a Snowflake record from Salesforce using a Python-based OData middleware connected through an External Data Source

 This repository contains a Proof of Concept (POC) demonstrating how to view and update data in a Snowflake database directly from the Salesforce user interface in real-time.
 This is achieved using Salesforce Connect and a lightweight Python web service that acts as an OData middleware.